 Broadly, to qualify for group relief, companies must be incorporated in Singapore, belong to the same group of companies where, among other things, there must be at least a 75% ownership relationship between claimant and transferor, and have the same accounting year-end.
 In addition, a group must comply with certain prescribed offset and apportionment rules.

-The Income Tax Act contains specific transfer pricing provisions that define the arm’s-length principle and provide the tax authorities with a right to make transfer pricing adjustments in cases where taxpayers do not comply with the arm’s-length principle.
+The Income Tax Act contains specific transfer pricing provisions that provide the tax authorities with a right to make transfer pricing adjustments in cases where taxpayers do not comply with the arm’s-length principle.

 In 2017, these transfer pricing provisions were enhanced to introduce mandatory contemporaneous documentation requirements, penalties for non-compliance, and a surcharge to be imposed at 5% of the transfer pricing adjustment value.
 In general, businesses with turnover exceeding SGD 10 million are required to maintain contemporaneous transfer pricing documentation with effect from the year of assessment 2019, subject to certain exemptions as defined.
-Failure to comply with these requirements (including contemporaneous transfer pricing documentation) could result in a penalty not exceeding SGD 10,000.
+Failure to comply with these requirements (including contemporaneous transfer pricing documentation) could result in penalties being imposed.
 The tax authorities are also given the power to disregard the form of a transaction where the substance of it is inconsistent with the form.

 The tax authorities have issued revised transfer pricing guidelines to supplement the provisions in the Income Tax Act.
 Guidance is also provided on matters relating to mutual agreement procedures (MAPs) and advance pricing arrangements (APAs).